 Cake Batter Chocolate Chip Cookies

 If you like chocolate chip cookies and you like cake batter, you will love these soft & chewy cookies!

 Yield: about 2 - 2.5 dozen cookies

-Cover and refrigerate dough for at least 1 hour, or up to 4 days.
+Cover tightly with plastic wrap and refrigerate dough for at least 2 hours, or up to 3 days.
 This step is mandatory.
-The dough is fairly sticky, so chilling the dough is required in order to avoid the cookie from spreading too much.
+The dough is fairly sticky, so chilling the dough is required in order to avoid the cookies from spreading too much.
 If you chill longer than 2 hours, make sure you roll the cookie dough into balls after the 2 hour mark.
 Place dough balls on a plate, cover tightly, and store in the refrigerator until ready to bake.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.